al-caughey/Google-Meet-Attendance/README.md

 This extension does not require extra permissions other than access to meet.google.com.
 The list of invitees is retained in a LocalStorage variable but none of that information is transmitted or shared elsewhere by the extension.
 All of the source code can be viewed at this [public repository](https://github.com/al-caughey/Google-Meet-Attendance).

-Send kudos and constructive feedback to <a href='mailto:allan.caughey@ocdsb.ca?subject=Google Meet Attendance Feedback'>allan.caughey@ocdsb.ca</a>.
-I will do my best to reply to feature requests or support issues but please understand that my students (and home-life) come first.
+Please enter issues and constructive feedback in the [issues page](https://github.com/al-caughey/Google-Meet-Attendance/issues).
+I will do my best to reply to feature requests or support issues as quickly as possible but please understand that my students (and home-life) come first.
+Kudos would be nice too!

 # Google Meet Attendance is now an full-fledged Chrome extension!